New and revised resources coming soon!

-The Ohio Statewide Laws of Life Essay Contest is a competition for winners of local Laws of Life, Foundations for Life, or other character-related essay contests.
-Ohio Partners in Character Education sponsors the Statewide Contest to recognize the achievements of these exceptional youth who participate in local contests and to encourage schools and communities in Ohio to engage in this enriching and valuable experience.
+The Central Ohio BBB Laws of Life Essay Contest is a competition of the best Laws of Life, Foundations for Life, or other character-related essays written by middle grade students in the 21 county Central Ohio area.
+The BBB Center for Character Ethics sponsors the regional contest to recognize the achievements of the exceptional youth who participate in their local school contests, and to encourage schools and communities to engage in this enriching and valuable experience.

 Frequently Asked Questions: